 We see it all the time in movies.
-An EMP provokes a massive traffic jam.
+An Electromagnetic Pulse (EMP) provokes a massive traffic jam.
 Cars get stuck where they stand on the roadways.
 It’s easy to assume the batteries are dead.

 The idea is that an EMP will suck all the juice out of your batteries and everything will stop working.